andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 # What's Missing

 - If you're coming from VS Code with Ruby LSP, you might notice some feature are not available.
-There's two main reasons behind things:
+There's two main reasons behind this:

   - Some Ruby LSP features depends on custom behaviour in the VS Code extension.
 Those would need to be reimplemented for Zed within the Ruby extension.

   - Some parts of the LSP specification are not yet implemented in Zed.
 You can follow [this](https://github.com/zed-industries/zed/issues/26916) Zed issue to learn more.

-- Zed does not yet have a visual debugger, so if you're used to that in VS Code then it might be a little painful to use terminal-based debugging.
+- Zed does not yet have a visual debugger, so if you're used to that in VS Code then it might be a little awkward to use [terminal-based debugging](https://st0012.dev/my-ruby-debugging-tips-in-2025).
 A preview of a debugger was recently [merged](https://github.com/zed-industries/zed/pull/13433).
 I haven't tried it yet but I expect that it eventually be usable for Ruby.

 - Zed supports [Snippets](https://zed.dev/docs/snippets) but the Ruby extension doesn't yet have any.
 I have a [PR](https://github.com/zed-extensions/ruby/pull/53) in progress to add them.